symfony/symfony-docs/security/oidc_login.rst

 * ``provider_uri`` must use HTTPS, and so must every endpoint the discovery document announces.
-Loopback hosts (``localhost``, ``127.0.0.1``, ``::1``) and the names reserved for testing (``*.localhost``, ``*.test``) are accepted for local development, the token endpoint excepted: it carries the authorization code, the PKCE verifier and the tokens it is exchanged for, so HTTPS is required there even locally;
+Loopback hosts (``localhost``, ``127.0.0.1``, ``::1``) and the ``*.localhost`` names, which DNS resolvers always resolve to the loopback address, are accepted for local development;
 * the discovered ``issuer`` must match the configured ``provider_uri``;
 * every authorization request carries a ``state``, checked on the callback against the value stored in the session, which is what stops login CSRF;
+* the ``iss`` authorization response parameter of `RFC 9207`_ is checked against the discovered issuer, and is required whenever the provider announces ``authorization_response_iss_parameter_supported``, which is what stops the mix-up attack against a client registered with several providers;
 * every authorization request carries a ``nonce``, checked against the ID token ``nonce`` claim, which binds the token to that very request;
 * PKCE is applied with the ``S256`` challenge method, unless the ``pkce``